 Chef John's primo steak nachos take the snack game to the next level.
 You'll top a layer of pinto beans with perfectly seasoned flat or skirt steak topped with Cheddar and Monterey Jack.
 Finish with avocado, tomatoes, peppers, sour cream, and cilantro for the win.

-This beef and been chili has wonderful depth of flavor.
-A bottle of beer, a sprinkle of cinnamon and a touch of cocoa powder are the keys to victory.
-Enjoy topped with crème fraiche, cilantro, and maybe a dash of cayenne.
+This beef and bean chili has wonderful depth of flavor.
+A bottle of beer, a sprinkle of cinnamon, and a touch of cocoa powder are the keys to victory.
+Enjoy topped with crème fraiche (or sour cream if you're not feeling fancy), cilantro, and maybe a dash of cayenne.

 This creamy crab and artichoke dip is baked in a bread bowl.
-You’ll build on a delicious base of cream cheese, sour cream, and mayo, adding Cheddar, herbs, and seasonings.
-Serve it hot with crackers.
+You'll build on a delicious base of cream cheese, sour cream, and mayo, adding Cheddar, herbs, and seasonings.
+Serve it hot with crackers -- or in a bread bowl...and then eat the dishes.

 "The honey-sriracha glaze is quite delicious and incredibly simple," says Chef John.
 "But the real star of the show is the strange but effective technique of coating the wings with a spice rub before baking.
 Through the magic of chemical reactions, the surface of the chicken becomes bone-dry, and eventually crisps up to something very similar to what would come out of a deep fryer."